perekopskiy/reth-race-example/README.md

 ## Steps to reproduce

+`npm` and `docker` are used to run script and reth.
+Make sure they are installed.

 Run `setup.sh` to install script dependencies and start reth.

 Run `npm start` to start script.
-It usually takes under a couple of minutes until transactions fails with `nonce has already been used`.
+It usually takes under a couple of minutes till transaction fails with `nonce has already been used`.